DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

   It also allows you to select a plugin to use.
 You can select no plugin, an example custom plugin that replaces the sample played back by a simple sine wave, the built-in repeat plugin, the built-in synchronisation plugin, the built-in volume plugin and the built-in pitch change plugin.

+- #### ExternalIRQExample

+  An example program with external IRQ/DMA handling enabled and a minimum of extra features or support code.
+The purpose of the example is to show a simple case of using external IRQ/DMA handling with the mixer.
+Note that this example does not disable the OS, assumes the VBR is at address 0 and that the code is running on a PAL Amiga.

 - #### CMixerExample

   An example program that shows the ability of the mixer to be integrated in C programs.
 Like the MinimalMixerExample, the example is kept as simple as possible.
 Note that this example does not disable the OS, assumes the VBR is at address 0 and that the code is running on a PAL Amiga.